Deep03/deep03.github.io/README.md

 # Portfolio - Deep Lekhak

 ## Introduction
 Hello!
 My name is Deep Lekhak, an enthusiastic engineer with a passion for mathematics and a strong desire to explore the world of computer science.
 I believe in applying the principles of engineering to solve real-world problems and create innovative solutions.
-Here's a bit about me:

-- **Name:** Deep Lekhak
-- **Age:** 20

 ## Bio
 I am currently majoring in mathematics, and my journey in this field is driven by two primary motivations: